Causes of Memory Loss-Dementia vs Alzheimer’s or Another Medical Condition?

 What is Memory?

-The ability to remember facts, events from the past (episodic memory), dates and names fundamentally rely on the hippocampus, its neural connections to the cortex and various nuclei surrounding the hippocampus.
-Interestingly, a type of memory called procedural memory, which allows us to always remember how to ride a bike or drive a car, does not seem to be associated with causes of memory loss related to a dysfunctional hippocampus.
-Rather, procedural memory is associated with areas in the basal ganglia, the motor cortex and the cerebellum.
+Procedural memory allows us to remember how to ride a bike or drive a car.
+It does not seem to be associated with causes of memory loss … related to a mal functioning hippocampus.
+Rather, procedural memory is associated with areas in the basal ganglia of the brain.

-This explains why many Alzheimer’s patients can remember how to drive a car, although they may not be able to remember where they are going.
+This explains why many Alzheimer’s patients can remember how to drive a car.
+Even though they may not be able to remember where they are going.
 Neurodegenerative diseases that damage the basal ganglia and cerebellum such as Huntington’s will impair the ability to recall procedural memories.

-Although it seems that AD patients cannot “remember” anything, it is actually their capacity to retrieve memories that is debilitated.
-Scientists believe that all past information that has been encoded in the brain is ultimately retrievable, a hypothesis supported by several deep-brain electrical stimulation experiments resulting in subjects “remembering” events and scenes from their past they had long forgotten.
+It seems that Alzheimer’s patients cannot “remember” anything.
+It is actually their capacity to retrieve memories that is impacted.
+Scientists believe that all past information is encoded in the brain.
+They believe that information is retrievable.
+A hypothesis… supported by several deep-brain electrical stimulation experiments resulted in subjects “remembering” events.
+They were also able to retrieve scenes from their past they had long forgotten.

-When we remember something, the brain is actually “replaying” a specific neural activity pattern originally created when we initially encoded the memory.
-However, this “review” is not 100 percent identical to the original pattern, which explains why people can have different memories of the same event.
+When we remember something, the brain is actually “replaying” a specific neural pathway.
+This pathway was originally created when we first encoded the memory.
+However, this “review” is not 100 percent identical to the original pattern.
+This explains why people can have different memories of the same event.